 Hi Sweet Friends,

 I’m often asked if I get enough iron through my plant-based diet.
 The short answer is heck yeah!
 But the longer answer breaks down why iron is important, where to get it, and what to do if you’re deficient and that’s a bit more complex.
-That’s why I teamed up with Crazy Sexy RD, Jen Reilly for this blog post.
-We’ve broken things down so that plant-powered readers can feel confident about meeting their iron needs.

 First, Let’s Cover the Basics: What Is Iron?

 The health benefits of iron make it an important ingredient in healthy eating.
-Without enough iron, red blood cells are fewer and smaller, which means they’re not transporting sufficient O2 where it needs to go.
+Without enough iron, red blood cells are fewer and smaller, which means they’re not transporting sufficient oxygen where it needs to go.
 When this happens, your organs and tissues can’t work as well as they should (keep reading for more on that!).

-Anemia—aka iron deficiency anemia—is actually the most common nutritional deficiency in the US.
-An iron deficiency can lead to delayed motor and mental functioning in infants, small or preterm babies for pregnant women, fatigue, lightheadedness, headaches, grumpiness, inability to concentrate, and impaired mental clarity in adults and teens.
+An iron deficiency can lead to delayed motor and mental functioning in infants, small or pre-term babies for pregnant women, fatigue, lightheadedness, headaches, grumpiness, inability to concentrate, and impaired mental clarity in adults and teens (source).

 If you suspect that you may be iron deficient, make an appointment with your doc.
 He or she will probably look for signs of anemia such as pale skin, irregular heartbeat, and rapid breathing, and do an exam to check for internal bleeding.
-But, most commonly, iron deficiency is found by doing a blood test that tests for hemoglobin and hematocritight: 400;”> levels.
+But, most commonly, iron deficiency is found by doing a blood test that tests for hemoglobin and hematocrit levels.

 Do You Need to Eat Meat to Increase Your Iron Intake?

-Plant Foods that Boost Iron Absorption
+Plant Foods that Increase Iron Absorption

 - Papaya